 - Festive lights and décor

-Twinkling lights, giant singing Santa displays, evergreen scents permeating the house, and candy canes hanging from a tree that is suddenly sprouting from your living room.
+Twinkling lights, giant singing Santa displays, evergreen scents permeating the house, bright candles on the menorah, and candy canes hanging from a tree that is suddenly sprouting from your living room.
+Even if your family does not celebrate Christmas, these sights, sounds and smells are sure to surround you in the community this time of year.
 It’s natural for sensory overload to come into play.
 Even if a child with autism doesn’t have sensory issues, the sudden change in environment could spark caution or a meltdown.
 To ease the transition into a winter wonderland, consider allowing your child to choose the decorations for your home.
 Have him or her help trim the tree or decide where to place the holiday items, if that makes sense for your family.
 Consider an electronic menorah or Kinara instead of open flames on the candles.
-Avoid flashing lights, sparkling ornaments and décor with sounds, if that’s what bothers your child, or add more, if that’s what excites them!
+Avoid flashing lights, sparkling ornaments and décor with sounds, if that’s what bothers your child … or add more, if that’s what excites them!

 - Holiday shopping

 For those touched by ASD, shopping outings can be tough any time of year.
 The holidays escalate the stimuli.
 It’s a good thing we live in an age of online shopping where Amazon can be your best friend if you need something in a hurry … but what if you want that one-of-a-kind gift from the neighborhood boutique or there’s a great in-store discount available at the mall?
 Or maybe you just want to experience the fun of shopping?
 In those cases, let your child know ahead of time where you’re going and what to expect.
 Prepare a schedule and consider sharing photos of the place you’re going.
 Also decide who to shop for in advance … it may not be realistic to buy for everyone your child wants, so it’s important to set expectations before you leave the house.
 Avoid peak times in an effort to limit the mall’s chaos.
-When you’re leaving the house, anticipate the environment and bring noise-cancelling headphones, sunglasses or a comfort item as backup.
+When you’re leaving the house, anticipate the environment and bring noise-canceling headphones, sunglasses or a comfort item as backup.

 - Receiving presents